 Skip to the main content

-Zahra Stardust is a socio-legal scholar working at the intersections of sexual health, queer criminology and human rights.
+Zahra Stardust is a critical sexuality scholar working at the intersections of culture, media and criminology.

-She is currently a Postdoctoral Research Fellow at the ARC Centre of Excellence for Automated Decision-Making and Society at Queensland University of Technology, and works on projects relating to sexual surveillance, algorithmic sexual profiling and the political economy of sextech.
-She recently coordinated a Public Interest Sex Tech Hackathon exploring ethical data governance and participatory design in sex technologies.
+Stardust is currently a Postdoctoral Research Fellow at the Australian Research Council Centre of Excellence for Automated Decision-Making and Society at Queensland University of Technology, where she works on projects relating to sexual surveillance, algorithmic sexual profiling and the political economy of sextech.

-Zahra has consulted with Google and Facebook and presented at conferences in the United States, United Kingdom, Canada, Singapore, Australasia and Japan, including as an invited speaker for the International Bar Association.
-She has studied at the Summer Institute on Sexuality, Culture and Society at the University of Amsterdam and the Summer Doctoral Program at the University of Oxford Internet Institute, and is on the Editorial Board of international journal Porn Studies.
+She has studied at the Summer Institute on Sexuality, Culture and Society at the University of Amsterdam and the Summer Doctoral Program at the University of Oxford Internet Institute, and is on the World Association for Sexual Health’s Sexual Justice Steering Committee and the Editorial Board of Porn Studies.

 Community